 - are issued only to readers who require them for reading talking books where speakers are not permitted, as in nursing homes, schools and hospitals.

-- is used in conjunction with a thumb drive (sometimes called a flash drive) to listen to downloaded books.
+- is used in conjunction with a USB flash drive to listen to downloaded books.

-- will allow thumb drive to lay flush with side of player.
+- will allow USB flash drive to lay flush with side of player.